chirox/happywp/README.md

 NO CODING KNOWLEDGE REQUIRED!
 Create your website with some clicks!

 The theme works great with any of your favorite page builder like Elementor, Beaver Builder, SiteOrigin, Thrive Architect, Divi, Visual Composer, etc.

+Learn more about the theme and ready to import demo sites at [https://happywp.net](https://happywp.net/)